 In small schools a regular flat top office desk with lock may serve for a charging desk if it has the proper drawer space.
 The top drawer should be deep enough to accommodate 3" x 5" book cards.
 The size of the charging desk may vary according to the size of the school.
+Also, height will vary in elementary and high school.
 Standard charging desks may be purchased from library supply houses in various shapes and in sitting or counter heights.
 These are constructed with built-in features which accommodate the circulation files and other equipment.